 Software asset managers are now consummate, well-rounded professionals who need to work at all levels of the business to maintain compliance and contain software costs.
 As well as an attention to detail, they must be able to work with disparate groups of people to build consensus and agreement – and to keep software-driven operations aligned with strategy.

-For some organisations who have had a SAM in post for many years, this change in role may present a problem.
+For some organizations who have had a SAM in post for many years, this change in role may present a problem.
 Undoubtedly excellent at maintaining license counts, incumbents will benefit from additional training and assistance to give them the additional skills required to meet all of the demands expected of the post holder.

 With so many stakeholders, SAMs also require greater sponsorship and support from the IT manager and other stakeholders, including the C Suite and finance managers.
 The Software Asset Management - Mitigating Risk and Realizing Opportunities report from KPMG highlighted a common theme from non-SAMs, “why should we as end users invest in systems and processes to make sure software publishers are getting paid?”